 #12 – BURIAL SHROUD COST

-Burial shrouds are a kind of fabric that is wrapped around the body.
+Burial shrouds are fabrics that is wrapped around the body.
 It has been used for burial rites for thousands of years.

 Today, burial shrouds are used for green burials.
-Some companies are now creating burial shrouds to be used for burials.
-These shrouds contain a series of fabric handles for four people to be able to move the body.
-Burial shrouds price range from $195 to $1,000.
+These burial shrouds has fabric handles that allows four people to move the body.
+Price range for burial shroud is around $195 to $1,000.

 #13 CREMATION URN COSTS